innovationb1ue/RedisGO/README.md

 ## Benchmark

 Benchmark result is based on [redis-benchmark](https://redis.io/topics/benchmarks) tool.
 Testing on MacBook Pro 2021 with M1 pro, 16.0 GB RAM, and on macOS Monterey.

-The first one is RedisGO result and the second is from Redis.
+The first one is the RedisGO result and the second is from Redis.
 Note that this result could vary tremendously.
-Generally we say we reach 80-90% of the original C Redis performance.
+Generally, we say we reach 80-90% of the original C Redis performance.
 `benchmark -c 50 -n 200000 -t [get|set|...] -q`

 ```text